Category

 For those creative freelancers who love a good quote or funny sayings, consider building a freelance side hustle for passive income that involves custom products like T-shirts, mugs, photos, printed quotes, or planners to diversify your income.
 Check out Etsy, Pinterest, and Shopify sites for inspiration.

 Why bother selling writing slogans and caricatures on T-shirts?
 The global custom T-shirt printing industry is projected to hit $14.8 billion by 2032.
 Look for platforms that allow creatives to sell products without managing inventory or shipping.
-It’ll make your life much easier.
+It’ll make your life much easier and is a fun way to generate freelance passive income.

 9. Utilize Affiliate Marketing

-Affiliate marketing is one of the most popular ways to generate passive income.
+Affiliate marketing is one of the most popular ways passive income ideas.
 It’s been around for a long time and it seems to be a marketing trend that’s here to stay.
 By promoting products or services on your blog or social media, you can earn a commission for every sale made through your unique link.
 For freelancers, this could include promoting software tools you use already, online courses, or even office supplies.

 As an example, I have an Authory affiliate link I use in blogs that’s associated with my name.
 I think it’s a great portfolio site for freelancers and would recommend it anyway so why not get a kick-back on that recommendation?